Buga1chukY/Notes/allNotes/gitNotes.md

 git commit -m "commit message"

 ### To upload our commit to the repo:
-1. We sould configure remote repo
+1. We should configure remote repo
-2. We sould push our commit to the remote repo. git push -u origin HEAD
+2. We should push our commit to the remote repo. git push -u origin HEAD

 # Unstage changes from stage